-Jack finally clicked, he looked as Rebecca spoke.
-Her eyes still locked, and her body shaking lightly.
+Jack finally clicked; he looked as Rebecca spoke.
+Her eyes were still locked, and her body shaking lightly.

 “We have around five minutes before that takes effect.
 I am going to loot this guy while we wait.
 See what we got.”

 Jack sifted through the man’s belongings, piling the spoils down in the rain.

 “I think that watch was the best thing this guy had, that and his ring to T.D.E.
 Now we both have one.
 We can scrounge up a win from this, but not a good one.
 He didn’t even have any cash on him.”